 At the very least, you are saving them from heartache.
 I have spoken to many women and men whose lives have been devastated when the love of their life turned out to be gay.
 It is a serious attack on the ego which can take a lot of time to heal.
 We all want to feel as if we are loved for who we are and that the people that are in intimate relationships with us are honest with us.
 Even when they are promiscuous, we ought to know so that we can decide whether we are prepared for those quirks of their personality.
 Secretiveness on their part makes us feel as if we are being used for relationships of convenience.

-Understanding Your Sexuality Fully
+Gender Orientation, Understanding Your Sexuality Fully

-Starting the journey of human sexuality is not easy.
+Gender orientation shows us that starting the journey of human sexuality is not easy.
 You first have to understand who you are.
 What are your tastes, preferences and dislikes?
 Are they consistent or fluid depending on the situation?
 What do you want to do about them?
 Who has a moral and legal right to know about them?
 The answers to these questions might guide you on what needs to be done.
 There are people who are so concerned about the implications of their sexuality that they end up not having sex at all.
 It becomes easier to just suppress that part of their life or alternatively immense themselves in their chosen profession to the exclusion of all other social activities.

 Having known who you really are; it is best to learn to accept yourself.
 This is not about narcissistic self-love.
 Rather it is about being comfortable with your identity.
 It is one of the most important principles that enable you to get out of the closet.
 All of us within the LGBTIQ family have been in the closet at one point or the other.
 We may not have consciously been in the closet but the reality is that nobody knew about our sexuality.
 I maintain that is fine as it is.
-Coming out or sticking out to the identity with which you came out is not compulsory.
+Gender orientation whether Coming out or sticking out to the identity with which you came out is not compulsory.
 It is not, otherwise we have not moved an inch in our struggle for our human rights.